TsekNet/website/_posts/2020-08-03-startblogging.md

 - Table of Contents
 {:toc}

-## Why
+## Project Overview

 Once completed, your new website will have the following benefits:
 {:.faded}

 1. Full history of your changes to any part of the site.
-2. Writing blog posts is just adding a markdown file.
+1. Writing blog posts is just adding a markdown file.
-3. Free, automatic SSL
+1. Free, automatic SSL
-4. Custom domain support
+1. Custom domain support
-5. Quick Deployments, including CI/CD
+1. Quick Deployments, including CI/CD
-6. ...and much more!
+1. ...and much more!

-## Requirements
+## Prerequisites

-The following are recommended before continuing:
+You’re going to learn a lot but you’re also expected to come to the table with a few things.
+If you plan to follow along, be sure you have the following:
 {:.faded}

 1. [Chocolately](https://chocolatey.org/install)